grettke/help/help.md

 ### padline

+    ID: DDE727A6-DDF7-4B61-9063-549614B135F0

 > Control insertion of padding lines in tangled code files

 `org-babel-tangle-jump-to-org` requires padded lines.
-This configuration could arguably appear in the "Programming" heading because it impacts operation.
+This configuration could arguably appear in the &ldquo;Programming&rdquo; heading because it impacts operation.
 It lives here because it **must** occur as part of the Tangling activity so that it can be used in the Programming activity.